Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds

 \section{Method}

-In this section, we present our proposed method in detail.
+In this section, we present our newly proposed progressive classifier and feature extractor adaptation (PCFEA) approach in detail, which consists of a progressive target-styled feature augmentation (PTFA) approach and an intermediate domain feature extractor adaptation (IDFA).
 First, we introduce the problem formulation of this work in~\cref{sec:formulation}.
-Then, we elaborate our newly proposed progressive target-styled feature augmentation (PTSFA) approach, which consists of a progressive target-approaching in~\cref{sec:PTA}, and a target-styled feature augmentation in~\cref{sec:TSFA}.
-We further present our intermediate domain approaching (IDA) strategy in~\cref{sec:IDA}.
+Then, we elaborate our PTFA approach, which consists of a progressive target-approaching (PTA) in~\cref{sec:PTA}, and a target-styled feature augmentation (TSFA) in~\cref{sec:TSFA}.
+We further present our IDFA strategy in~\cref{sec:IDA}.
 Finally, the overall training loss is given in~\cref{sec:overall_method} and the pipeline of our method is illustrated in~\cref{fig_pipeline}.